Ministries

 Jessica Pruette

 Jessica works with Wycliffe Bible Translators, serving with a worldwide network called Global Partnerships.
-Global Partnerships is a multi-organizational collaboration consisting of some Wycliffe staff and many others from Bible translation organizations and churches all over the world.
-Global Partnerships exists to serve the local church in their Bible translation needs by supporting their translation projects.
-This partnership has resulted in a significant increase in new languages engaged in translation efforts.
+Global Partnerships is a multi-organizational collaboration consisting of Wycliffe staff and many others from Bible translation organizations and churches all over the world.
+Global Partnerships exists to serve the local church by supporting their Bible translation projects.
+This collaboration has resulted in a significant increase in new Bible translation projects.
 Today, local believers and churches are not only asking for the scriptures, but they are taking ownership of the translation work too.
 As the global Church has increased its vision and ownership of the work of Bible translation, there has been an unprecedented level of growth and consequent impact.
-In response to this, Jessica serves Global Partnerships as a project manager, oftentimes planning overseas training events for local partners.
+In response to this, Jessica serves Global Partnerships as a project manager, with duties including international event planning, administration work, and serving with the training team.

 Central Asia